mvanthoor/rustic-book/src/evaluation/material.md

 - Knights: 3 points
 - Pawn: 1 points

-So a knight is worht 3 pawns.
+So a knight is worth 3 pawns.
 A Rook is worth one bishop and two pawns.
 Two rooks are worth slightly more than a queen.
 Three light pieces are exactly worth a queen too.
 A queen is also equivalent to a rook + knight + pawn, and so on.

 Some people prefer the values below.
-For example, Max Euwe (World Champion 1935-1937), who was a well-known chess enducator in the middle part of the 20th century:
+For example, Max Euwe (World Champion 1935-1937), who was a well-known chess educator in the middle part of the 20th century:

 - Queen: 9.5 points